-GAMES Key Outcomes Skills Vocabulary NET/WALL Understand and apply the skills needed to outwit an opponent using speed, height and direction of ball. use an array of equipment that fits a specific sport or game, and with control, show accuracy sending and receiving hit the object with purpose, varying the speed, height and direction Show an ability to perform a variety of sending methods (eg: backhand, spike, overhead.)
-CORE TASK UNIT 26 Task 3: Play short tennis doubles and singles, using the basic rules on a full court. play similar games on a table use throwing and catching, or pushing and stopping, as the skills play in a smaller or larger court, and use equipment and rules that suit the needs of individual children play without a net, if appropriate play the game in half the space by hitting the ball against a wall etc. UNIT 32: Head: Use an array of different pieces of equipment that fits the sports or game with control Understand the need for tactics Heart: Work collaboratively with others to use space to outwit opponent(s) Use the preferred skills with competence and consistency Hands: Able to show object control, e.g. racket Ability to hit an object into space Forehand, backhand, volley, overhead, rally, singles, doubles, width, depth, change direction, change speed, defending court, covering court, partner
+Play in pairs or threes on a court that is short and wide.
+Serve from the back of the court.
+Players on the same team should take it in turns to 'hit' the ball.
+Play the game with a pair of batters against four to six fielders, who take it in turns to bowl.
+Players may only run when they hit the ball into marked areas of the field.
+Scoring Drone Bowler Bowler GAMES Key Outcomes Skills Vocabulary NET/WALL Understand and apply the skills needed to outwit an opponent using speed, height and direction of ball. use an array of equipment that fits a specific sport or game, and with control, show accuracy sending and receiving hit the object with purpose, varying the speed, height and direction Show an ability to perform a variety of sending methods (eg: backhand, spike, overhead.)
+Head: Use an array of different pieces of equipment that fits the sports or game with control Understand the need for tactics Heart: Work collaboratively with others to use space to outwit opponent(s) Use the preferred skills with competence and consistency Hands: Able to show object control, e.g. racket Ability to hit an object into space Forehand, backhand, volley, overhead, rally, singles, doubles, width, depth, change direction, change speed, defending court, covering court, partner

-Task 2: Net/wall Game Play in pairs or threes on a court that is short and wide.
+UNIT 32: 2: Net/wall Game Play in pairs or threes on a court that is short and wide.
 Serve from the back of the court.
 Players on the same team should take it in turns to 'hit' the ball.
-GAMES Key outcomes Skills: Vocabulary ATHLETICS Demonstrate a variety of more complex jumps, combining the run and the jump (eg: long, triple) Run effectively, achieving personal bests, in a range of distances throw accurately and consistently, using the correct technique, in a range of events Able to run at different speed's depending on different distances CORE TASK UNIT 29 Task 1: Measure how far you can run in: Explain why athletics can help stamina and strength Understand why exercise is good for fitness, health and wellbeing.
+GAMES Key outcomes Skills: Vocabulary ATHLETICS Demonstrate a variety of more complex jumps, combining the run and the jump (eg: long, triple) Run effectively, achieving personal bests, in a range of distances throw accurately and consistently, using the correct technique, in a range of events Able to run at different speed's depending on different distances Complete PE Curriculum map Term 3 Example Head: Explain why athletics can help stamina and strength Understand why exercise is good for fitness, health and wellbeing.
 Understands how activities can improve strength, power or stamina and explain how these can help their performance in other types of activity.
-Heart: Set realistic targets for self, when throwing over an increasing distance and understand that some implements will travel further than others Organise and judge events and challenges with integrity Pace, run - up, position of feet, stamina, strength and speed, power, suppleness, safety and rules, relay, take over area, time, measure, record, set targets
+Heart: Set realistic targets for self, when throwing over an increasing distance and understand that some implements will travel further than others Pace, run - up, position of feet, stamina, strength and speed, power, suppleness, safety and rules, relay, take over area, time, measure, record, set targets